-In this tutorial, we will learn to use HC-SR04 ultrasonic sensor with STM32 Nucleo and program it using STM32CubeIDE and HAL libraries.
+In this tutorial, we will learn to use or interface HC-SR04 ultrasonic sensor with STM32 Nucleo and program it using STM32CubeIDE and HAL libraries.
 At first, we will take a look at the ultrasonic sensor, then interface it with our STM32 Nucleo and program it for contactless distance measurement using STM32CubeIDE.
 For demonstration, we will connect an SSD1306 OLED with the STM32 Nucleo to view the distance measurements on the OLED.

 As discussed earlier, we will be using STM32CubeIDE, therefore, you should have the latest version installed on your system.
 You can follow this guide to install it: